Cell Phone Photography

 Horseshoe Bend, Arizona (pix by andreas)

 Here are several tips on how to take better photos with your cell phone.
 Each camera is slightly different, but they generally have the following settings.
-I've sorted these tips by best/easiest first (and yes, I took these photos).
+I've sorted these tips by best/easiest first.

 Brace Your Camera Against Something

 If there's a tree, door, sign, or whatever, place the edge of your phone against it to steady the camera.
 You'll get a better photo.

 Use the Volume Key or Voice Control

 If you can, use voice control instead of clicking the camera button.
 Voice control lets you hold the camera steady and say "cheese", "smile", or similar to take the photo.

 A Microfiber Lens Cloth

 It's very easy to get fingerprints on your camera's lens.
 A friend was taking photos and I looked the pixs, but they were very cloudy.
 She said, "well, it's an old phone".
 She had never cleaned her lens.
-I used a microfiber lens cloth to clean the lens.
+I used a microfiber lens cloth to clean her phone's lens.
 Bingo.
-Great pixs.
+Better pixs.

 Use Grid Lines

 You can improve your photo layout by turning on the grid lines.
 This divides your screen with several lines.
 When you take a photo, place the main subjects on those lines or at the intersection of the lines.
 For centuries, painters have used the Rule of Thirds for layout.
 It really works.

 Size of Photo

 The larger the photo, the higher the quality.
 Set your phone's camera to the largest possible size.
 I use 4032x3024 (4:3) (12MB).
 If you use a smaller size, it has less detail, blurred colors, and is grainy.

 If you take hundreds of photos, you could fill up your phone.
 You can either buy an internal storage card (64GB for $20 will hold over 12,000 photos; get one at most camera stores, Walmart, drugstores, etc.) or delete unwanted photos every night.